Clean and Lubricate Brake Calipers (Non-Performance Brakes)

 -

-Install the rear LH caliper
+Install the rear LH caliper onto the

-26 Nm (19.2 lbs-ft)CAUTIONTo prevent damage to the flexible brake hose, make sure that the brake hose is not twisted and can bend forward and does not make contact with the wheel arch liner when the vehicle is lowered.NoteIf the bolt heads have become deformed, replace the bolts. -
+26 Nm (19.2 lbs-ft)WarningDuring installation of the brake caliper, make sure that the flexible brake hose is not twisted and can bend forward.
+The flexible brake hose must not make contact with the wheel arch liner when the vehicle is lowered.NoteIf the bolt heads have become deformed, replace the bolts. - Repeat step 18 through 25 for the rear RH caliper.

 - On the vehicle touchscreen, touch and hold Park to disable EPB Service Mode.

-- Disable Service Mode.
+- Exit Service Mode.
 See Service Mode.

 -